jaredly/jaredly.github.io/source/_posts/analyzing-javascript-with-babel-traverse.md

 })
 ```

-So I go through every [`CallExpression`](https://github.com/babel/babel/blob/master/packages/babel-types/README.md#callexpression), which looks like `something(arg1, arg2, ...)`, check if it looks like `StyleSheet.create`, and then process it.
+So I go through every [`CallExpression`](https://github.com/babel/babel/blob/master/packages/babel-types/README.md#callexpression), which has the form `something(arg1, arg2, ...)`, check if it looks like `StyleSheet.create`, and then process it.
 The function `isStyleSheetCreate` (that I'll describe in a second) determines whether the current node looks like `var myStyleSheet = StyleSheet.create({y: ... })`.
 I then grab all the members of the object that's being passed to `StyleSheet.create`, discarding any that happen to be [`ObjectMethod`](https://github.com/babel/babel/blob/master/packages/babel-types/README.md#objectmethod)s or [`computed`](https://github.com/babel/babel/blob/master/packages/babel-types/README.md#objectproperty) properties, and get the names that they're being identified by.
 In our example file, `styleNames` would end up being `["header", "awesome"]`.

-`path.parent.id` refers to the variable name that this stylesheet is being bound to -- `myStyleSheet` in the `var myStyleSheet = StyleSheet.create()` example.
+`path.parent.id` refers to the variable name that this stylesheet is being bound to -- `myStyleSheet` in the `var myStyleSheet = StyleSheet.create({y: ...})` example.

 So at the end of this I have a list of the stylesheets that got created and assigned to a variable, and the style names within each stylesheet.